yezhengSTAT/mHiC/README.md

 6. resultsDir   : Path to the output results including the intermediate files.
 7. bin          : Path to the bin folder where cutsite_trimming_mHiC.cpp can be found.
 8. core         : Number of threads for parallel alignment.
 9. cutsite      : Restriction enzyme cutting site.
+This is for rescuing chimeric reads, namely reads that span the restriction enzyme cutting site.
    		  For example, "AAGCTAGCTT" for HindIII and "GATCGATC" for MboI.
+If multiple cutters are utilized, they can be listed in an array: seqLength=("AAGCTAGCTT" "GATCGATC" "...").
+		  If multiple cutting sites occur within one read, the shortest trimmed reads will be kept.
+		  If you do not want to rescue the chimeric reads, simply set it to be 0: cutsite=0.
 10. seqLength   : [Optional] The minimum read length for chimeric reads. >=25 is enforced by mHiC.
 11. summaryFile : [Optional] Name for the alignment summary file.
 By default, "mHiC.summary" will be used as the summary file name.
 12. saveFiles	: [Optional] Save the intermediate files.
 1: save; 0: do not save.
 By default, it will be 1.